 The rules of origin for industrial goods (Protocol B) concerning the definition of the concept of originating products and the methods for administrative co-operation, are based on the current pan-European model, maintaining the general structure and the substance of the European standard rules.
 The specific list rules (Annex II to Protocol B) are also based on the current pan-European model.

-The Article on public procurement (Article 14) contains a review clause with a view to further liberalization of the public procurement markets in the Partner countries.
+The Article on public procurement (Article 14) contains a review clause with a view to further liberalisation of the public procurement markets in the Partner countries.

 Regarding competition (Article 17), the agreement includes provisions on co-operation and exchange of information with the aim of ensuring and facilitating the enforcement of the Parties' respective competition laws.